-At SMA Law Group, we defend clients every day who face DUI charges.
+At SMT Legal, we defend clients every day who face DUI charges.
 We have the experience to fully investigate DUI cases and find fault with the prosecution’s argument in order to get DUI cases dismissed or have the sentencing and fines reduced.

 If you would like to speak to an attorney, free of charge, about your case — contact Pittsburgh DUI Attorney Christopher Thomas today.